Friday 20th September – Thursday 3rd October 2024

 Please inform us at the time of booking if you are interested in this optional extension.
 The cost will depend on the duration (at least a week) and the number of participants.

 Accommodation & Road Transport: The ger camps used in the Jargalant Mountains and in the Pallas’s Cat area consist of traditional wood and felt gers (yurts) as used by Mongolian nomads for thousands of years.
-Each ger has two beds complete with pillow, sheets and duvet.
+Each ger has several beds complete with bedding.
 In cold weather, they are heated with a small wood or coal burning stove.
 There is a separate dining ger with table and chairs.
 Washing facilities are very simple and toilet facilities are pit toilets.
 At Hustai the ‘tourist ger camp’ is fixed and more comfortable with larger gers, including pretty furniture, while there is a large dining area and proper toilet and shower blocks.
-For the camping nights during the Wild Bactrian Camel extension, each participant will have their own tent.
-(Although the tents are supposedly for two persons, we do not consider they are comfortable for two normal-sized people plus luggage.
-Couples may of course opt to put luggage in one tent and sleep in the other.)
+For the camping nights during the Wild Camel extension, each participant will have their own tent.
 The only camp assistance group members will be asked to give is erecting and dismantling one’s personal tent (an easy and rapid task) on those occasions when the camp crew have limited time.
-In addition to the individual sleeping tents, there is a large dining tent with tables and chairs, a toilet tent and a shower tent.
+In addition to the individual sleeping tents, there is a dining tent with table and chairs, a toilet tent and perhaps a shower tent.
 Roads are generally poor (tarred roads are limited in Mongolia).
 Our transport consists of sturdy 4×4 vehicles.

 Walking: The walking effort during our Mongolia wildlife tour is mostly easy, sometimes moderate.